You won't get pulled in the wrong direction with these kitchen handles, pulls, and knobs

 1. Know Your Lingo: Knobs vs. Pulls

 Let's start with the absolute basics.
-When you head to the hardware store, you'll have your pick of knobs and pulls.
+When you head to the hardware store, you’ll have your pick of kitchen cabinet hardware options.
 Knobs are the smallest handles that affix to the corners of cabinets or the center of small drawers.
 They’re simple, sleek, and subtle but can be trickier to grab if you're rushing around the kitchen.

 Pulls—sometimes called handles—attach to your drawers and cabinets in two places, allowing you to open them with your whole hand.
 Pulls come in several sizes and designs, including edge pulls that attach subtly to the inside of your cabinet.
 Bar pulls include a small vertical or horizontal bar, and cup pulls allow you to tuck your fingers underneath a curved hood.